Pesto

 Fish Is Good

-Albacore sashimi with crab, marcona almond chimichurri, yukon mashed potatoes and reggiano tuile
+Albacore sashimi with crab, marcona almond chimichurri, yukon mashed potatoes and Reggiano tuile

-Broiling fish is a wonderful and easy way to cook fish if you don’t need a crust.
-It’s not only quick, but it’s quick clean up as well, and the fish wont stick to the pan.
-Here’s a recipe:
+Step two: Don’t over cook it!
+You paid sweet moolah for that, now don’t kill it.
+Broiling is a wonderful and easy way to cook fish if you don’t need a crust.
+It’s not only quick, but it’s quick clean up as well, and won’t stick to the pan.

 6 fresh fish fillets

-1/4c Sambal Olek
+4T Sambal Olek

-1/4c honey
+4T honey

 1tsp cornstarch

-1tsp water
+2tsp water

 1tsp salt